Chan Kin-por

-Chan Kin-por, GBS, JP, (陳健波) was born in 1954 in Mainland China with ancestral roots in Chaozhou, Guangdong.
-Chan is a member of the Legislative Council of Hong Kong (Functional constituency, Insurance).
-He became chairman of the Legco Finance Committee in 2015.
-He has been appointed as Executive Council Member in 2022.
+Chan Kin-por, GBS, JP, (陳健波, born 1954) is a Hong Kong politician who served as a member of the Legislative Council of Hong Kong, representing the functional constituency of Insurance from 2008 to 2025.
+He was elected to chair the Finance Committee in 2015 before leaving the role in 2022.
+He has been appointed Executive Council member in 2022.

 Biography

-Known as 'KP', he grew up in a poor family in a squatter area in Wong Tai Sin, and didn't go to university, instead, taking a job in the banking industry at Hang Seng Bank.
+Known as 'KP', Chan was born in Chaozhou, Guangdong, where his ancestral roots are, and grew up in a poor family in a squatter area in Wong Tai Sin, and didn't go to university, instead, taking a job in the banking industry at Hang Seng Bank.

 After working as the chief executive of the Hong Kong office of Munich Re for four years, Chan became a member of the Munich Re China Advisory Board and focused on his Legislative Council role.
 Prior to that, he was the assistant General Manager and Head of Insurance Group of Hang Seng Bank.

-He was chair of the Chinese Insurance Association of Hong Kong for two years from 1998, and of the Hong Kong Federation of Insurers from 2004 to 2005.
+He was the chair of the Chinese Insurance Association of Hong Kong for two years from 1998, and of the Hong Kong Federation of Insurers from 2004 to 2005.

 In 2008, he won a seat in the Legislative Council (Legco), representing the (insurance) functional constituency, after incumbent Bernard Chan stood down.

 In the run-up to the 23 June 2010 Legco vote on the Hong Kong government's 2009 reform package, he offered his support if it included the Democratic Party's compromise proposal to have the five new district council functional constituency seats returned by popular election.

 In 2015, the legislator, who was elected unopposed to his functional constituency seat, criticised the electoral regime in Hong Kong for filibustering pro-democratic legislators when speaking in favour of appropriations for the new IT Bureau, saying "everyone knows Hong Kong's elections are weird, and a prospective candidate can get elected with only 20–30 thousand votes".
 Chan defended the fact that he was unopposed at Legislative Council elections, saying that people ought not to underestimate functional consistencies.
 He suggested he was elected because chief executives of over a hundred insurance companies – the corporate votes making up the majority of his constituency – knew exactly who does things properly.

 In October 2015, he was appointed chair of the Finance Committee, drawing praise and criticism for restricting procedural delays by pan-democratic councillors.